COMBINAnet/.github/profile/README.md

 #### Create a platform for coordinated research and action to:

-- Advance scientific understanding of invasions dynamics across scales
+- Advance scientific understanding of marine invasion dynamics across scales
 - Inform management and policy decisions for effective biosecurity

 ## Our history

-The concept for COMBINA grew from an initial workshop held in the Galápagos Islands in June 2019 with participants across 13 countries in the Americas, including scientists, policy-makers, and resource managers.
+The concept for COMBINA grew from an initial workshop held in the Galápagos Islands in June 2019 with participants across 10 countries in the Americas, including scientists, policy-makers, and resource managers.
 The workshop underscored strong demand and need for coordination, shared resources, information exchange, and training across countries.
 The COMBINA network was announced at the [2023 Our Ocean Conference](http://ouroceanpanama2023.gob.pa/) in Panamá and formally launched at a [second workshop](https://stri.si.edu/story/combina), held in Panamá in March 2024 with over 70 participants from 12 different countries.